micropython/micropython/esp8266/README.md

 Micro Python port to ESP8266
 ============================

-This is a port of Micro Python to the Espressif ESP8266 wifi module.
+This is a highly experimental port of MicroPython for thw WiFi modules based on Espressif ESP8266 chip.

+WARNING: The port is highly experimental and any APIs are subject to change.

 Currently implemented features include:
 - REPL (Python prompt) over UART0.